niclui/blog/_pages/about.md

+---
+layout: default
+permalink: /about/
+title: About me
+---

 # About

 Thank you for visiting!
 I am Nicholas, a Statistics MS student and <a href="https://knight-hennessy.stanford.edu/program/scholars/2021/nicholas-lui" title="Knight-Hennessy Scholar">Knight-Hennessy Scholar</a> at Stanford University.
 Previously, I worked at the Singapore government's <a href="https://www.tech.gov.sg/capability-centre-dsaid">Data Science & AI unit</a>, and on machine learning projects at <a href="https://go.travelstart.com/lp/about-us">Travelstart</a>.
 I also helped formulate product strategy at ByteDance as the first intern (and sixth employee) of its <a href="https://www.byteplus.com/">Global B2B division</a>.